 Higher Rate and Additional Rate pension tax relief: how to claim

-Significant numbers of Higher and Additional Rate taxpayers are failing to claim the right tax relief on their pension contributions, missing out on more than £1 billion in the process.
+Significant numbers of Higher and Additional Rate taxpayers are failing to claim the right tax relief on their pension contributions, and they might not have long to do so amid rumours of a Government clampdown on the relief.

 Many higher earners are on track for a less comfortable retirement because they are failing to claim the right tax relief on their pension contributions.